 The gemstone owes its light-blue to green-blue colour to traces of divalent iron blended into its crystal structure.
 It resembles the shades of the ocean and the blues of the sky; some aquamarines may have a hint or, rather, a splash of green, whilst others are of a pastel or even a dramatic intense blue hue.

 Larger specimens tend to have a more vivid colour than the smaller crystals, which often appear slightly watery or pale.

-The most coveted origin for these gemstones is Brazil, which used to be the largest producer of gem-quality aquamarine, a crystal of over 100 kg having been found in Minas Gerais.
+The most coveted origin for these gemstones is Brazil, which used to be the largest producer of gem-quality aquamarine.
+A crystal of over 100 kilograms was found in Minas Gerais.